lo1tuma/eslint-plugin-mocha/documentation/rules/valid-test-title.md

 },
 ```

-where:

-- `warn` is a rule error level (see [Configuring Rules](http://eslint.org/docs/user-guide/configuring#configuring-rules))
-- `mypattern$` is a custom regular expression pattern to match test names against
+- `pattern` is the regular expression used to validate test titles
-- `custom error message` a custom error message to describe your pattern
+- `message` is the custom error message shown when a title does not match

 The following patterns are considered warnings (with the default rule configuration):